 - We wanted to delay doing things until the last responsible moment, but we also wanted to do things at a sustainable pace.
 The challenge was to balance our workload evenly.

-Based on these characteristics, we chose the following Visual Management
+Based on these characteristics, we chose the following Visual Management strategy:

 - Since the project was time driven, we would build a physical taskboard that visually represented the project timeline.

 - We would populate the board with tasks and metadata (important information we had about the project).